zubairabid/zubairabid.github.io/_posts/2021-08-31-soyuz_macropad_build.md

 how to socket your
 microcontroller](https://www.40percent.club/p/socketing-pro-micro.html), but
 I'll reproduce the basics on here.
-Socketing is generally a good idea even if you don't plan on switching out the microcontroller -- if you mess up soldering while building it, sockets are far cheaper and more disposable.
+Socketing is generally a good idea even if you don't plan on switching out the microcontroller.
+If you mess up soldering while building it, sockets are far cheaper and more disposable.